pranavbhattad/chat-engine/README.md

 * run this in the terminal in this directory `npm install`
 * Change the .env config!
 Do not change the name of the variable
 * You will get the Credentials Down!
-* Change the Firebase.js(I will show you) Config to yours!
+* Change the Firebase.js(I will show you down) Config to yours!
 * In Public Folder, you can change the logos and Titles, etc
 * You can design the CSS as you desire